EngineerBetter/engineerbetter-hugo/content/blog/farewell-to-engineerbetter.md

 EngineerBetter's amazing success in technology consulting work now has real gravity.
 The commercial momentum is based on certain types of conversations and customer relationships.
 Most relationships centre around the development of point solutions, to which EngineerBetter, as the consultants and experts, are rightly expected to have the *answers*.

-I've discovered I'm most happy with our customers when I'm helping them unravel their deeper systemic challenges beyond the technology.
+I've discovered I'm most happy working with our customers when I'm helping them unravel their deeper systemic challenges beyond the technology.
 This kind of work depends on a different flavour of business relationship and power dynamic with the client.
 It requires a coach-like approach, or what Ed Schein calls 'humble consulting'.
 In this context the client understands that *they have the answers* and, although they're seeking help to find them, they take ownership and responsibility for the change.

 I’d like to do much more of this kind of work, creating space to build these new kinds of relationships in-person over weeks and months, closer to where I live, but also taking time to improve my skills and experience of doing this in virtual contexts.